WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 This is an important aspect of interacting with AI that Michael Bolton mentions a lot.
 Much of the "smarts" of generative AI comes from something humans interpret when they read the output.
+As he points, it is similar to how humans interact with a mentalist or spiritualist act.
+We mentally put things there which really arent.
 When I select something and ask for more detail, I am filling in the gaps for an AI that isn't really exercising intelligence or insights.
 It is, instead, creating text from a series of complex dice rolls that cause me to think